 The issue is that we would need at least a partial implementation now as we have a customer that clearly needs it (although he doesn't spell it), and because we should enjoy the opportunity to try it out and see the impact it can have (which I assume will be quite large).

-Updated by Arturo Mora-Soto over 4 years ago
+Updated by Arturo Mora-Soto almost 7 years ago

 If the deadline is two week to incorporate our code, I think there is no enough functionality to add.
 Due to the lack of experience of my current development team at CIMAT they were not able to code as fast as I wanted.
 Right now they are dealing with OpenBadges API and designing a kind of Chamilo LMS API to publish badges from Chamilo to Mozilla Backpack.